Kernix13/javascript-cheat-sheet/README.md

 - `Object.prototype.toString()`:	Returns a string representation of the object.
 - `Object.prototype.valueOf()`:	Returns the primitive value of the specified object.
 - `Object.prototype.hasOwnProperty()`:	Returns a boolean indicating whether an object contains the specified property as a direct property of that object _and not inherited through the prototype chain_.
-- `Object.keys()`:	Returns an array containing the names of all of the given object's own enumerable string properties.
+- `Object.keys(obj)`:	Returns an array containing the names of all of the given object's own enumerable string properties.
 - `Object.values()`:	Returns an array containing the values that correspond to all of a given object's own enumerable string properties

 Defining getters and setters